psychocandy

 I don’t like ads.

 The newspaper site which I was trying to read, however, seemed to be glacially slow in loading literally anything, I wondered if it was somehow intuiting the presence of my ad-blocker and then hustling to give me that slow-walk treatment.
-So I turned the ad-blocker off, and indeed the site — greatfully replete with annoying cascades of ads — leapt to electrified life.
+So I turned the ad-blocker off, and indeed the site — gratefully replete with annoying cascades of ads — leapt to electrified life.

-A particularly insistent banner ad from a household-name tech company was persistently winning the auction for an option on my attention.
+A particularly insistent banner ad from a household-name tech company was persistently winning the auction for an option on my notice.
 It was pushing weird AI-generated clip-art graphics with anodyne figures and light bulbs and geometric shapes.
 As if some corporation had overpaid for a curated after-hours holiday party in an Apple Store.

-This situation — the spend, the group-think, the blandishment — it’s clearly ripe for disruption.
+This situation — the spend, the group-think, the blandishment — it’s all clearly ripe for disruption.
 There’s clearly an opportunity, afoot, but how does one cut in and clean up?

-It occurred to me that the Jesus and Mary Chain (who are experiencing something of a revival forty-odd years on) provide a template.
+It occurred to me that The Jesus and Mary Chain (who are experiencing something of a revival forty-odd years on) provide a template.
 I’m feeling too lazy to work up my own prose to telegraph this insight, so in the spirit of the ad above, I’ll let an LLM tilt its dull glow toward elaboration.
 It’s my blog, after all.